5 Ways Zappos Helps Employees Find Their Ikigai

 2. Shadow sessions

 Say, for instance, you work in content, but you think your real passion is coding.
-You have the opportunity to contact a Lead Link in the Tech Circle and ask if you can shadow with one of their programmers.
-Sessions can be long or short and give you some insight into that job and whether it's something you want to pursue.
+You have the opportunity to contact a manager (aka Lead Link) on a tech team and ask if you can shadow with one of their programmers.
+These sessions can be long or short and give you some insight into that job and whether it's something you want to pursue.

 3. Life coaching